GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ![13_oauth_scope_expression](../img/13_oauth_scope_expression.png)

-At the runtime, it matches the scope expression with token scopes.
-The inner expression is executed first.
-It takes the scopes from the expression one by one and matches them with the requested scope.
-If it exists, `true` is returned.
-If not, it is `false`.
+At runtime, the plugin matches the scope expression with token scopes.
+The inner expression is executed first, matching the scopes from the expression one by one with the requested scope.
+For each match,`true` is returned.
+If a check does not match, it returns `false`.

-**Example.1**: Let's assume a token with the `["clientinfo"]` scope only.
+**Example 1**: For a token with the `["clientinfo"]` scope only.

-The values of `data` will convert into boolean values. if token scope match with expression scope, then return `true` otherwise `false`.
+The values of `data` will convert into Boolean values.
+If the token scope matches the expression scope, return `true`.
+If not, return `false`.

 ```
 ["openid","email","clientinfo"] --> [false, false, true]
 ```

-You can check the result using [http://jsonlogic.com](http://jsonlogic.com/play.html).
+Check the result using [http://jsonlogic.com](http://jsonlogic.com/play.html).

 ![13_oauth_scope_check_1](../img/13_oauth_scope_check_1.png)

 The result is `false`, so the request is not allowed.

-**Example.2**: Let's assume a token with `["openid", "clientinfo"]` scopes.
+**Example 2**: For a token with `["openid", "clientinfo"]` scopes.

-The data values is
+The data value is

 ```
 ["openid","email","clientinfo"] --> [true, false, true]